Kasim Hafeez: Israel activism

 “I told myself that I would read his arguments, easily refute them, and that would be that".

 But refutation of Dershowitz's arguments proved to be rather difficult for Hafeez.
 Following months of intensive research on the history of Israel and the conflict, he was so emotionally distraught that he had to leave his work and his studies.

-Eventually Hafeez travelled to Israel in 2007 to see the reality, by his own admission still hoping to have his previous ideas validated.
+Eventually Hafeez traveled to Israel in 2007 to see the reality, by his own admission still hoping to have his previous ideas validated.
 But what he saw in Israel had a life changing affect.
 He describes this in the Israeli newspaper Y-net:

 "I did not encounter an apartheid racist state, but rather, quite the opposite.
-I was confronted by synagogues, mosques and churches, by Jews and Arabs living together, by minorities playing huge parts in all areas of Israeli life, from the military to the judiciary.
+I was confronted by synagogues, mosques, and churches, by Jews and Arabs living together, by minorities playing huge parts in all areas of Israeli life, from the military to the judiciary.
 It was shocking and eye-opening.
 This wasn't the evil Zionist Israel that I had been told about."

+"I saw a raucous, modern, liberal democracy, full of flaws, certainly, but fundamentally decent...Too many people on this planet are consumed with the same hatred that consumed me.
+They have been taught to despise the Jewish State - many Muslims by their religion, many others by their college professors or student groups.

 According to Hafeez, it is "far from easy being a Zionist Muslim in England".
 Hafeez said he has been marginalized by his community and family.
 Hafeez visited university campuses around the UK presenting his talk, "The Day I Stopped Hating Israel – Confessions of an ex-Radical."
 In an interview with the Jewish Telegraph, Hafeez said: "It's not about being pro-Israel or pro-truth, I just want the facts to be heard.
 Israel is a democratic state.
 Muslims in Israel have more rights than possibly most Muslims in the Arab world and then there is the reality of the actual conflict.
-In the UK, most of us can't impact what will happen in Israel, we can't stop rockets falling from Gaza or forge a peace process, but we can tackle the delegitimisation and demonisation of Israel."
+In the UK, most of us can't impact what will happen in Israel, we can't stop rockets falling from Gaza or forge a peace process, but we can tackle the delegitimization and demonization of Israel."

-He went on to found the Israel Campaign which he says that he closed out in 2013 as he felt there were enough resources available, so he did not see the use to duplicate efforts.
-Hafeez has spoken all over the world including the 2013 Global Forum on Combatting Anti-Semitism.
+He went on to found the Israel Campaign which he closed in 2013 as he felt there were enough resources available and he did not need to duplicate efforts.
+Hafeez has spoken throughout the world including at the 2013 The Global Forum for Combating Antisemitism.
 He has appeared on radio and television and print media.